m-sh-shokouhi/shop-backend/README.md

-# An API base django shop
+# An API based django shop